-If the Supplier is certified, itshall provide the Purchaser with its security certification and keep it informed of renewals or revocations of its certificates.
+If the Supplier is certified, it shall provide the Purchaser with its security certification and keep the Purchaser informed of renewals or revocations of its certificates.

-If the Supplier was selected by the Purchaser based on a certification (e.g. ISO/IEC 27001), the Supplier shall maintain such certification during the entire term of its contractual duties.
+If the Supplier was selected by the Purchaser based on a certification (e.g. ISO/IEC 27001), the Supplier shall maintain such certification during the entire term of his contractual duties.